 Patients with more significant medical problems are advised to undergo medical clearance before surgery.

-Many patients undergo regular injections of Botox into frown lines between the eyebrows.
+Many patients undergo regular Botox Injections into frown lines between the eyebrows.
 While an effective treatment for these overactive corrugator muscles, the effect generally wears off after 3-4 months.
 Some patients elect to undergo endoscopic brow lift surgery in an effort to more permanently address these hyperactive muscles.

 Historically, brow lift surgery involved an incision across the crown of the scalp from ear to ear (coronal brow lift).
 While allowing for effective brow rejuvenation, some patients experienced troubling numbness or itching of the scalp relating to the division of multiple small sensory nerve branches which course from the brow area to the scalp.
 While some of this resolved over time, some did not.